Building a Customer-centric Culture by Visualizing Your Customer’s Experience

 2. Document it.

 Use this framework as your guide.
 Draw it large on a whiteboard or print a large-scale copy so you can use Post-it notes as a small team to build the journey map together.
-By visually mapping the big picture together, you are building team alignment and creating clarity around how the every department is involved in making your organization customer-centric.
+By visually mapping the big picture together, you are building team alignment and creating clarity around how every department is involved in making your organization customer-centric.

 3. Share it out.